 Reacting by taking time to figure out what didn’t work helps you be proactive the next time you sit down to blog by establishing what does work.

-3. Have plenty on non-potable water on hand.
+Have plenty of non-potable water on hand.
 You’ll need something for flushing.

 Having plenty of non-potable water on hand means you can metaphorically flush out the unwanted waste from your writing, too.